pgemos/llmgrapher-dsit-thesis/README.md

     *   **Plausible:** The predicate is reasonable but less specific.
 *   **Purpose:** Addresses the **Schema Alignment Bottleneck** by distinguishing between hallucinated relations and valid relations expressed in natural language.

-### ⚠️ Note on Metrics
-Due to the incompleteness of the WikiGraphs ground truth (where valid facts in text may not have corresponding hyperlinks), this project prioritizes **Recall** as the primary performance indicator, treating Precision as a secondary metric for noise estimation.
+---

 ## 🧪 Reproducing Experiments

-All experiments are designed to be run from the root directory.
-Results are saved to CSV files in the root folder and detailed JSON logs in `checkpoints/`.
+To reproduce the results reported in the thesis, run the following scripts directly from the root directory.
+Results will be saved to CSV files in the root folder and detailed JSON logs in `checkpoints/`.

 ### 1. Baselines & Upper Bounds
-Establish the theoretical limits and the baseline performance of simple vector retrieval.
+Establish the theoretical limits and the baseline performance.

 *   **Oracle Linking (Upper Bound):**
     ```bash